Fungal nail infections (onychomycosis)

-Photodynamic therapy using application of 5-aminolevulinic acid or methyl aminolevulinate followed by exposure to red light has also been reported to be successful in small numbers of patients, whose nails were presoftened using urea ointment for a week or so.
+Photodynamic therapy using application of 5-aminolevulinic acid or methyl aminolevulinate followed by exposure to red light has also been reported to be successful in small numbers of patients, whose nails were presoftened or evulsed using urea ointment for a week or so.

 - Guidelines for treatment of Onychomycosis (DT Roberts, WD Taylor, J Boyle) BJD, Vol. 148, No.3, March 2003 (p402) – British Association of Dermatologists